rnx2024/TopSearchTerms-Streamlit/README.md

-# TopSearchTerms-Streamlit-App
+# TopSearchTerms-Streamlit App
-This is a Streamlit app that lets users view the top search terms per country in the last 30 days.
-App provides visuals and in raw table data.
+This is a Streamlit app that lets users view the top search terms per country.
+App provides visuals and raw table data.
 Raw data and visuals can be downloaded per country.

 # 🔍 Google Top Search Terms Dashboard